hansurfer/ArcGIS-Geoprocessing-Scripts/README.md

 # ArcGIS Geoprocessing Scripts

-Collection of ArcGIS Desktop 10.4 (should work on 10.5 and 10.6) and ArcGIS Pro (2.3 or later) python geoprocessing scripts (Python Toolbox).
+Collection of ArcGIS Desktop 10.4 (or later) and ArcGIS Pro (2.3 or later) python geoprocessing scripts (Python Toolbox).
 For more information, please see the tool descriptions in ArcGIS Python Toolbox.

 ## Toolbox
 - ArcGIS Desktop - [utility_tool.pyt](utility_tool.pyt)